Gerald1614/weather-ui-old/README.md

 What was new to me was working with a few new libraries to present data in nice visuals.
 I decided to try v-charts which enabled me to get access to gauge supported by the e-charts libraries (not very well documented).
 For the barometer, I decided to use pure css code.
 I also leveraged Vuetify which is a very nice framework to style the application.

-ATTENTION : this UI is nto working with the lastest backend releases as i decided fro the new UI to fecth the API data in NOdeJS and send it to the front end with socket.io.
+ATTENTION : this UI is not working with the lastest backend releases as i decided for the new UI to fetch the API data in NodeJS (Instead of fetching from the UI).
+So if you want to make this one run, you need to pull the version of the backend that is previous to the one named "switched API fetch from UI to backend"

 ## Installation